ruby2js/ruby2js/docs/src/_docs/filters/esm.md

 category: esm
 ---

-The **ESM** filter provides conversion of import and export statements for use with modern ES builders like Webpack.
+The **ESM** filter provides conversion of import and export statements for use with modern ES builders like Webpack and Snowpack.

 ## Examples